Lighting – 3 Fundamental Aspects of Light and How to Layer Light

 - Defining spatial character – how the space should be felt – tall and expansive/confining and intimate/wide and sweeping, etc.

 - Using light sources to enhance that effect.

 - wash light onto ceilings to define the height of a space.

-- Light the walls to reveal boundaries and using different shapes of light.
+- Light the walls to reveal boundaries and use different shapes of light.

-- Lighting architectural features such as columns and soffits that help to identify the structure.
+- Lighting architectural features such as columns and soffits help to identify the structure.

 - It adds depth and dimension to a space.

 Applying light for various specific performing tasks such as reading.